novara754/clara-lang/README.md

 Clara is an upcoming systems programming language.
 The compiler generates native code through an LLVM backend.

-See [the exampels folder](./examples/) to see the language in action.
+See [the examples folder](./examples/) to see the language in action.

 Use the following commands to compile an example: